olivmonnier/grapesjs-plugin-header/README.md

 This plugin adds the header block which allows creating header with different level.

-### Usage
-1. Clone this repository `git clone https://github.com/artf/grapesjs-plugin-boilerplate.git`
-1. Replace in all files `YOUR-PLUGIN-NAME` with your plugin name
-1. Update `package.json`
-1. Install dependencies `npm i` and run the local server `npm start`
-1. Start creating your plugin from `src/index.js`
-1. Show some gif/demo if possible
-1. Update README
-1. When you're ready update the production file `npm run build`
-1. Publish

 ## Summary

 * Plugin name: `grapesjs-plugin-header`
 * Blocks
   * `header`

-...

 ## Options